-This class requires no prior programming experience, but you will need to be comfortable with computer use (using the internet, downloading software, navigating your file system, etc).
-Immersive CodeCamp is intended for individuals who are seeking a career in tech.
+This class requires no prior programming experience, but you will need to be comfortable with computer use (using the internet, downloading software, etc).
+Immersive CodeCamp is intended to teach skills needed to be employable as a programmer, and is for individuals who are interested in a career in tech.
 Applicants must be 18 or older.
-We have found that students who succeed in our courses have a solid foundation in problem solving.
-That is why we have developed a short Problem Solving Assessment as a part of application process.

 What are the requirements to participate in this class?

-- Students must attend class regularly and promptly.
-Daily attendance is required, though occasional absences are allowed in extenuating circumstances.
+Students must attend class regularly and promptly.
+Daily attendance is required, though occasional absences are allowed in extenuating circumstanes.

 How are applicants selected for the course?

 Yes, though it is less likely.
-The reason we give the Problem Solving Assessment significant weight is because it shows us how students approach new puzzles that require logical thinking, which directly relates to a student’s ability to master the material presented in the class.
+The Problem Solving Assessment is important because it shows us how applicants approach puzzles that require logical thinking, which directly relates to a student’s ability to master the material presented in the class.

 Unfortunately, we are unable to allow applicants to retake the Assessment unless they can demonstrate that they experienced technical difficulties that prohibited them from completing it.

-You can always view your current status by logging into your LaunchCode account (created during application), and viewing “Classes”.
+You can always view your current status by logging into your LaunchCode account, and viewing “Classes”.
 There, you will be able to access the Assessment as long as you have correctly submitted the application.

 When will I hear back about my application?

 Each class has a decision date, by which you will receive notification of your application status.
-Please do not inquire about your application unless you have not heard by that date.
+Please do not inquire about your application status unless you have not heard back after that date.